 The Serial Number query must be validated before continuing.
-If the Serial number query has no response, an error shall be logged and no further queries to that address shall be attempted.
+If the first query with an expected response, so OFF, has no response, an error shall be logged and no further queries to that address shall be attempted.
 Other responses are intended only to be recorded in the raw data file (.ads).

 Fault Identification and Response

-Initialization serial number queries at addresses that have no response shall result in a logged error.
+Initialization serial number queries at addresses that have no response or bad data response shall result in a logged error.
 No further queries shall be made to that address.
+If no device initialization is successful, then the application waits 5 seconds and then re-attempts initialization on all devices.

 RECORD?
 Query responses shall have their CRC values validated.
 Responses with an incorrect value shall be stored in the raw data (i.e. .ads file) but set as NaN in processed data (i.e. .nc file).

+A “heartbeat” should be implemented.
+If no data is received for more than TIMEOUT, then the application controlling queries shall wait 5 seconds and then be restarted.
+The timeout restart shall be logged.

+A “Bad Data” counter should be implemented.
+If bad data is received (e.g. header error, size error, CRC error, query timeout) then the counter is incremented.
+If counter reaches 10 errors, then application shall wait 5 seconds and then be restarted.
+Bad data packets shall be stored in the .ads file and shall not be discarded.
+The bad data restart shall be logged.

 Query timeouts … TBD

 Timing Stamps